Code-Institute-Submissions/return-my-coffee/README.md

   - Allows users to easily return to the Homepage.

-  - After playing the game users may want to know more, or may want to contact the site owner.
+  - After playing the game users may want to know more about the game's design, or may want to contact the site owner.

   -----